 Teenagers in the study smoked on average a half a pack of cigarettes a day on weekdays and an entire pack on weekends.
 The teens were tracked in 19 high schools in West Virginia.

-As for how the increased activity works or why it works, researchers say one possible explanation may be related to exercise releasing endorphins.
+As for how the increased activity works or why it works, researchers, including Dr. Kimberly Horn, say one possible explanation may be related to exercise releasing endorphins.
 Those feel good chemicals might help teen smokers better resist cravings or help them cope with nicotine withdrawal symptoms.